mdiazfeito/authorsite/README.md

 # authorsite
 <br>
 <p>I write weird fiction and poetry, and this is my author website.
-It includes a linked bibliography.</p>
+It includes a linked bibliography.
+- Michael Díaz Feito</p>